Every baby gets grumpy and irritated now and then (and if yours doesn’t…Well… Wanna swap?).

 The seat even has a vibrating function.
 The downside of the vibrating seat is that it requires a battery to work, even when the power cord is plugged in.
 That small quirk aside, it is still a lovely feature.

-Did you see it!?
-Wow.
-Why the price tag?
 This baby swing has features like no other.
-Lets take a closer look at what could possibly justify a price tag like that.
+Let's take a closer look at what could possibly justify a price tag like that.

 The app allows you to change the motion, speed and built in musical sounds.

-Below I will cover every question you could possible ask regarding baby swings.
+Below I will cover every question you could possibly ask regarding baby swings.

 Think of a baby swing as an infant car seat on a stand that rocks itself back and forth, providing a comforting swinging motion to your baby.